 - We pay strong attention to detail.

-- We have a 99% success rate representing victims of personal injury.
+- Our firm has a 99% success rate representing victims of personal injury.

 - We have a reputation as leaders in law.

-- We are trial lawyers with experience going against large corporations.
+- We are a legal team of trial lawyers with experience going against large corporations.

-The attorneys at The Fine Law Firm want what’s best for your family after the tragic loss of a loved one.
+The Albuquerque personal injury attorneys at The Fine Law Firm want what’s best for your family after the tragic loss of a loved one.
 Although we know a win in the courtroom is small recompense for the death of a family member, we also know how important the results we achieve are for clients and their families.
-We want to help you hold the at-fault party accountable for his/her actions and obtain the money your family needs during this difficult time.
+We want to help you hold the at-fault party accountable for his/her actions.
+We also obtain the money your family needs during this difficult time.
 Learn more about us.

 Why Do You Need a Wrongful Death Lawyer?